jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 configurationManager.set("TimeOut", 15);
 ```

 I wanted to modify the timeout on a communication channel to something like 15 seconds rather than the default 30 seconds, which I did with code that similar to what I've shown above.
-Someone from the ConfigurationManager team, which was a sibling team in our department, contacted me about my code.
+Someone from the ConfigurationManager team, which was a sibling team in my department, contacted me about my code.
 Our conversation went something like this:

 >__Configuration Manager Dev (CM Dev)__: You changed the TimeOut value.
 >